chef/chef-web-docs/chef_master/source/windows.rst

    **Ruby Type:** String

    The path to the init script that is associated with the service.
 This is typically ``/etc/init.d/SERVICE_NAME``.
 The ``init_command`` property can be used to prevent the need to specify  overrides for the ``start_command``, ``stop_command``, and ``restart_command`` attributes.
 Default value: ``nil``.

+``load_order_group``
+   **Ruby Types:** String

+   The names of the load ordering group of which this service is a member.
+Specify nil or an empty string if the service does not belong to a group.

 ``notifies``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'